grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 My workflow was simple: pull cards from the **Beta** lane and move them into the **Doing** lane.
 When I finished the feature, I would commit the code and move the card from **Doing** to **Done**.
 When all items in **Beta** were finished, then the **Beta** was ready to release.

 This sounds simple enough, right?
 The problem is how easy it is to move items from **v1.0** to **Beta**.
-I would often see a little feature in the **v1.0** lane and convince myself that I could easily throw that into the **Beta** as well.
+I would sometimes see a feature in the **v1.0** lane and convince myself that I could easily throw that into the **Beta** as well.
 This may not seem like a big deal, but doing that over and over again ensured that I would miss my own personal deadlines to have the Lintly **beta** released.

 ### How I fixed my mistake